About the Lodge

 Do I need a passport or visa to travel to Guatemala?

 - Yes, a valid passport is required to enter Guatemala.
 A visa is not required for US Citizens.
 Please check your country requirements.
 The arrival airport is Guatemala City (GUA).
+Need help with your passport, get 10% off using Passport and Visas (new passports, renewals, second passports child passports etc.).

 Do I need any vaccines or other medical attention before going?